Skip to main content Skip to footer

 Step 3: analyze risk impact and likelihood

-Evaluate each risk on two fronts: how likely it is and how hard it’ll hit.
+Assess each risk by examining probability and potential severity.
 Risk matrices help establish consistent evaluation criteria across different risk types, ensuring that financial risks and reputational risks are assessed using comparable standards.

 Step 4: evaluate and prioritize risks